safinsingh/safin-site/index.md

   <h1>Hi, I'm Safin</h1>
 </div>

-I'm studying Electrical Engineering & Computer Science at UC Berkeley and I _think_ I'm interested in computers—or physics, or math, or something else—still trying to figure this out.
+I'm studying EE&CS at UC Berkeley and I'm curious about everything from silicon and systems to software and statistics.
 I'm currently working on RISC-V SoC simulation tooling as an Undergraduate Researcher at the [Berkeley SLICE Lab](https://slice.eecs.berkeley.edu/).

 <br>